-NO LATER THAN MONDAY BEFORE COMPETITION
+NO LATER THAN NOV.
+11, BEFORE COMPETITION

 - Contact tournament director:

 - Confirm time for call with teams and host (date and time).

-- Confirm hotel accommodations for team(s), officials and site representative, if needed.
+- Confirm hotel accommodations for team(s) and officials, if needed.

+- Confirm your arrival time and hotel accommodations, if needed.

 - Confirm game and practice times.

 - Discuss neutrality.

 - Discuss equipment to be received and equipment to be provided.

 - Confirm date, time and location of administrative and officials meeting.

 - Security/safety plan.

 - Ensure host medical staff are prepared to be at practices and game(s).

 - Discuss locations of:

 - Media/interview areas.

 - Training room area.

 - Videotaping and photography areas.

-- Lead call with host and teams (see Appendix B).
+- Lead call with host and teams.

+- Check with tournament director to see if questions.

+- Check with visiting teams' administrators to be sure they are set and have no issues with travel.
+Remind them of the administrative meeting.

-NO LATER THAN WEDNESDAY BEFORE COMPETITION
+NO LATER THAN NOV.
+13, BEFORE COMPETITION

+- Check with host on the following shipments:

+- NCAA signage.

+- Game balls.

+- Merchandise from Event 1.

+- Participant medallions.

+- NCAA Patches (Umpires and Student-Athletes).

-- Check with host on the following shipments: - NCAA signage. - Game balls (Wilson only GST 1001, 1003, 1004, 1005). - Merchandise from Event1. - Participant medallions. - Review drug-testing policies and procedures if your site is chosen.
+- Review drug-testing policies and procedures if your site is chosen.